leanhhoang2806/cloudkitchen/README.md

 # Notes:
 1. To manage UUID of a system. it's better to generate it at the application level. don't generate it at the database level. to avoid the case where a commit needs to happen then using this UUID in other tables, the commits will lose the transaction.
 2. Secondly, database is strictly for `storing` data, no logic should happen to store data.
 Just a plain data, get ready to write

+3. For security purposes, never shown any other UUID except for the UUID of the person who made a request.